noahmr/secure_survival_analysis/README.md

 # Secure Survival Analysis

-This repository provides an implementation of several survival analysis tools using multiparty computation, based on the [MPyC](https://github.com/lschoe/mpyc) library.
+This package provides an implementation of several survival analysis tools using multiparty computation, based on the [MPyC](https://github.com/lschoe/mpyc) library.
 This includes the proportional hazards model and the concordance index, along with all supporting operations such as secure optimization, logarithms and secure versions of the BFGS and L-BFGS quasi-newton optimization methods.

 <div align="center">